Center for Health Equity Research (CHER) Institute

 - Single topic webinars 4-6 times annually for up to 100 early career faculty on theory-based, culturally informed methods for effective community engagement in health equity research.

-The CHER Institute is designed for early career scientists at MSIs to enhance the training of a diverse workforce to become NIH investigators.
-Additionally, other interested early career faculty will be accepted based on their research foci and space availability.
-Scientists who are in tenure-track positions and who have not yet obtained R01 funding from the NIH, or equivalent funding from another agency, will be eligible for the CHER Institute.
+The CHER Institute is designed for early career scientists at MSIs.
+Interested early career faculty at non-MSI institutions will be accepted based on their research foci and space availability.
+Eligible scientists must be in tenure-track positions but not have obtained R01 funding from the NIH, or equivalent funding from another agency.
 Participants should be conducting (preferred) or committed to community based, social and health behavior research to enhance health equity among racial and ethnic minority populations.

 1. Administrative Eligibility Criteria